Alan1034/Alan1034/README.md

 ### Hi there 👋

-Interest in JavaScript & C++ & database related
+Interest in JavaScript & Java & C & database related

 Welcome to exchange! 😄